 Fortunately, in 1680, Couplet was chosen to be sent to Europe as procurator of the mission.
 A Chinese named Shen Fuzong (1657-1692) came along with him.
-They left Macao on 1681, December 5, and finally arrived in Holland on 1683, October 8.
-Couplet was busy in Holland with his mission of procurator: explaining the recent developments in the China mission, recruiting new personal for the mission, buying books, etc. In 1683, while in Holland, he completed the Chronological Table that he had carried with him.
-Also, he also started revising his complement to the preface.
+They left Macao on 1681, December 5, and finally arrived in Holland on 1683, October 8.39 Couplet was busy in Holland with his mission of procurator: explaining the recent developments in the China mission, recruiting new personal for the mission, buying books, etc. In 1683, while in Holland, he completed the Chronological Table that he had carried with him.40 Also, he also started revising his complement to the preface.41

 Then, new developments called him in Paris.
 In the early eighties, France was now taking an important role in the political, economical and cultural exchanges with the Far East.
 Louis XIV was preparing an embassy to Siam.
-As early as 1680, Colbert started discussing with the Jesuits the project of a mission to China.
-On 1684, September 25, thanks to the king's confessor François de La Chaise (1624-1709), Couplet met Louis XIV and soon after, it was decided to send a Jesuit mission to China.
-Louis XIV could not send missionaries as such, since Rome would have considered this to trespass its prerogative.
+As early as 1680, Colbert started discussing with the Jesuits the project of a mission to China.42 On 1684, September 25, thanks to the king's confessor François de La Chaise (1624-1709), Couplet met Louis XIV and soon after, it was decided to send a Jesuit mission to China.43 Louis XIV could not send missionaries as such, since Rome would have considered this to trespass its prerogative.
 Therefore, the six French Jesuits were sent as members of a scientific mission and became known as "mathematicians of the King."
-Still, all the Jesuits who left for China were adamant that the true intention of the monarch was the conversion of China to Christianity.
+Still, all the Jesuits who left for China to Christianity.
 Without denying his pious intention,